-The purpose behind a website visitors search does not have to be rocket science, and each offers a unique way to tailor your website and content to redirect them into an action that you want them to take.
-More commonly, this is referred to as a ‘funnel’ when it comes to mapping your website although there are funnels for other purposes when it comes to digital marketing.
-Here’s the four reasons your customers are making their Google Search and how you can adapt to meet their needs, whilst still selling your products or services.
+The 4 types of SEO intent behind your website visitors search each offer a unique way to tailor your website and content to redirect them into an action that you want them to take.
+Designing a course of actions for them to take is commonly referred to as a ‘funnel’ when it comes to mapping your website although there are funnels for other purposes when it comes to digital marketing.
+Here’s the four reasons your customers are making their Google Search and how you can adapt your digital marketing to meet their needs.

 This is usually when a customer is looking for an answer to their questions.
 With the recent Google update, content that answers content directly or is made with an audience in mind will now rank more highly.
 However this does not mean that on page SEO and keyword density is dead, as if there are a number of websites answering this question then Google can prioritise content that answers this more thoroughly.

 So how can you turn a query into a sale?
 Quite simply, use calls to action (CTA’s).
 This can be in the form of links to other articles for related subjects, which if you have written enticingly enough should generate more questions for the more inquisitive mind.
 You can also include links, buttons, video tutorials, contact forms or subscription forms to encourage them to take further action.
 The result of this is that your visitors may decide to follow your link to another area of your page, or generate referrals if you decide to engage in mutual guest posting.
 They may watch your video tutorial which improves your site retention time, if you embed this with a YouTube link then they can watch this without needing to leave your site.
 They could reach out to you directly, or subscribe where you can build an automated email campaign with set delays so you can remind them of your value or encourage them to purchase through you.
 It is quite common that a visitor is simply looking for an answer to a question however, so do not be disheartened if website visits do not convert into action for you.
 Having informational content can mean that a website visitor may remember you for the next time they wish to answer a question.